getyoti/yoti-ruby-sdk/README.md

 ## An Architectural view

 To integrate your application with Yoti, your back-end must expose a GET endpoint that Yoti will use to forward tokens.
-The endpoint can be configured in your Yoti Dashboard when you create/update your application.
-It can be found in the Integration section under the Callback URL name.
+The endpoint can be configured in your [Yoti Dashboard](https://www.yoti.com/dashboard) when you create/update your application.
+To see an example of how this is configured, see the [Running the Examples](#running-the-examples) section.

 The image below shows how your application back-end and Yoti integrate into the context of a Login flow.
 Yoti SDK carries out for you steps 6, 7, 8 and the profile decryption in step 9.